Laura-lc/project/README.md

 		For sub-metric c),

 			- looked at the line number ranges in three successive commits (commit n, commit n+1, and commit n+2).
-If there is 50% overlap or more in these ranges,
+If there is 50% overlap or more in these ranges, we say it is an evidence of sub-metric c).

 			- the scripts are available in thrashingFrequencySubMetricc.ipynb, with N = 3.